xarray-contrib/xarray.dev/src/posts/introducing-pint-xarray/index.md

 da.pint.sel(x=2 * 'km')
 ```

-Unfortunately this will not possible until the ongoing work to extend xarray to support [explicit indexes](https://github.com/pydata/xarray/issues/1603) is complete.
+Unfortunately this will not possible until the ongoing work to extend Xarray to support [explicit indexes](https://github.com/pydata/xarray/issues/1603) is complete.

 In the meantime pint-xarray offers a workaround.
 If you tell `.quantify` the units you wish an index to have, it will store those in `.attrs["units"]` instead.